Bro (2023 film)

 Bro is a 2023 Indian Telugu-language fantasy comedy film co-written and directed by Samuthirakani, from a screenplay by Trivikram Srinivas.
 Produced by People Media Factory and Zee Studios, it stars Pawan Kalyan and Sai Durgha Tej.
-The music is composed by Thaman S. It is a remake of director's own 2021 Tamil-language film Vinodhaya Sitham.
+The music is composed by Thaman S. It is a remake of the director's own 2021 Tamil-language film Vinodhaya Sitham.

 The film was announced in December 2021.
 Principal photography commenced in February 2023 and concluded in June 2023, with filming taking place in Hyderabad.
 Bro was released on 28 July 2023 with the special shows and ticket price hikes typically associated with major star-led films.
-The film received mixed reviews from critics.
+The film received mixed reviews from critics, praising the coemdy and performance, but criticized the story outline and theme.

 Plot

 Markandeyulu "Mark" is an IT employee in Hyderabad, who prioritizes his own interests above those of his family, which includes his mother, sisters Veena and Gayathri, brother Arun (working in the United States), and girlfriend Ramya.
-One day, while returning from a road trip from Vizag to Hyderabad, Mark meets with an accident and dies.
-He wakes up in a strange dark place where he encounters a man dressed in black who introduces himself as "Time" or "Titan."
+One day, while returning from a road trip from Visakhapatnam to Hyderabad, Mark meets with an accident and dies.
+He wakes up in a strange dark place where he encounters a man dressed in black who introduces himself as "Time" or "Titan".
 Time informs Mark that his time on Earth is over.

 Desperate, Mark pleads with Time to send him back, arguing that his family and company rely on his job.
 He promises to stabilize his personal and professional life before departing for good.
 Time grants him three months to get his affairs in order, with the conditions that he must keep the agreement secret and that Time will always accompany him.
 Mark survives the accident and returns home, with Time by his side.

 Over the next three months, Mark faces numerous challenges, all witnessed by Time.
 He is overlooked for the General Manager position in favour of Venugopal, a young IIM graduate, prompting Mark to resign in protest.
 Shortly after, he learns that his mother, Easwari, has collapsed and is diagnosed with early-stage Parkinson's disease, requiring treatment in the United States.
 Realizing his savings are insufficient, Mark resumes his job.

 Mark's elder sister Veena refuses an arranged marriage with Krishnamoorthy's son and leaves home with her boyfriend.
 Simultaneously, Arun returns home, having lost his job in the US, and reveals he is in a live-in relationship with an Indian American girl named Andrea, who introduces herself as Mahalakshmi.
 Arun confronts Mark about interfering in his life decisions, giving him an ultimatum to either accept his relationship or expel him from the house.